CarlaBuongiorno/The-Collector/README.md

 ### Solved Bugs

-1. It is still possible to register a duplicate username regardless of the code written to check if the username already exists in the database.
-The flash message that tells the user that the username already exists does not display, and instead the registration is successful.
+1. It was possible to register a duplicate username regardless of the code written to check if the username already exists in the database.
+The flash message that tells the user that the username already exists did not display, and instead the registration was successful.
     * Fixed the 'for' of the username label to 'username' instead of 'name'.
-    *
-    *
-    *
+    * The collection I used to check 'existing_user' was 'users' with an 's' at the end, while the one I tried to insert was 'user' without the 's'.
+Correcting this solved the bug.
 2.
     *
 3.